aniksaha12/aniksaha12/README.md

 ### Hi there I'm Anik Saha👋
 <p>Welcome to my GitHub profile :pray:</p>
-<p>Hi!, I'm Sankalan Dasgupta, Software Engineer at Goflysmart Holidays Pvt Ltd. I focus on building our web applications for a smooth user experience.
+<p>Hi!, I'm Anik Saha, Software Engineer at Goflysmart Holidays Pvt Ltd. I focus on building our web applications for a smooth user experience.
 With tools like React and Nodejs.
 Currently, Looking for opportunities in Frontend and full-stack Development</p>

 - 🌱 I’m currently learning: JSP and Java
 - 👯 I’m looking to collaborate on: Open source projects on Javascript & React